cran/recipes/tests/testthat/_snaps/impute_knn.md

         wrong = "wrong")) %>% prep()
     Condition
       Error in `step_impute_knn()`:
-      !
-Valid values for `options` are "eps" and "nthread".
+      Caused by error in `prep()`:
+      ! `options` must only contain elements nthread and eps, the following are not allowed: wrong.

 ---